Fabian1976/zabbix-templates-generic/README.md

 Used to monitor Kafka message brokers using JMX.

 ### Installation
-- Place the files "/Templates JMX Kafka/jmx_discovery" and "/Templates JMX Kafka/JMXDiscovery-0.0.1.jar" in the externalscripts folder of the Zabbix-server (default location: /usr/lib/zabbix/externalscripts).
+- Place the files "/Template JMX Kafka/jmx_discovery" and "/Templates JMX Kafka/JMXDiscovery-0.0.1.jar" in the externalscripts folder of the Zabbix-server (default location: /usr/lib/zabbix/externalscripts)
-- Import the template Templates JMX Kafka.xml into Zabbix server.
+- Import the template Template JMX Kafka.xml into Zabbix server
-- Add JMX interface to host.
+- Add JMX interface to host
+- Assign template to host

+## Template Zookeeper
+Used to monitor Zookeeper nodes using mntr.

+### Installation
+- Place the file "Template Zookeeper/getZookeeperInfo.py" in the externalscripts folder of the Zabbix-server (default location: /usr/lib/zabbix/externalscripts)
+- Import the template Template Zookeeper.xml into Zabbix server
-- Assign template to host.
+- Assign template to host